-By Mike Miller Updated August 21, 2023
+By Mike Miller Updated September 1, 2024

 Rainbow Springs is just north of Dunnellon, Florida, and at one time was quite a popular tourist attraction.
-It was not as big as Silver Springs further up north in Ocala, but it did pretty good.
+It was not as big as Silver Springs further up north in Ocala, but it did pretty well.

 Sometime in the 1930s the original owners copied the idea of glass bottom boats that had been so popular in Silver Springs.